Experience everyday life close to nature and join our community activities in Brakel, Belgium

 When it’s warm outside and the sun is shining the solar cooker and electricity can also be used to heat water (summer).

-We have four separate rooms and a dormitory with two bunk beds.
+We have four separate not heated rooms and a dormitory with two bunk beds.
 Beds, sheets, pillows and blankets are available.
 Volunteers can bring a tent, if they want.

 Transport